 Remember Ultimate Ear’s BOOM Bluetooth speaker?
 Well the company is back with a new and a best Bluetooth speaker, except this time it’s bigger and better than before.
 It’s called the UE MEGABOOM and I was given an early production unit to nab the UE MEGABOOM Review.
+Compare the specs in the UE to our Bose Soundlink 3 review to decide which speaker is best for you.
+If you want to take this audio up a notch, check out our review of the Phillips StarMaker wireless Bluetooth portable speaker and karaoke system.

 First things first: the UE MEGABOOM is dimensionally about twice the size of the first BOOM.
 However, it only weighs 1.7 lbs (lightest in its class), 0.5lbs more than the original BOOM.
 So fair to say it’s not as dense feeling as their first Bluetooth speaker.
 Nevertheless, it would seem that it has about twice the amplitude of the original BOOM, which means more firepower without all the weight.
 I dig it.
+See how the MEGABOOM stacks up against our Yubz Magnum Bluetooth speaker review.

 The MEGABOOM is also IPX7 rated (vs IPX4 in the BOOM), which means it can survive in up to 3 feet of water for up to 30 minutes.
 And yes, those ports, the charging and headphone jack, are sealed right out of the box (with the BOOM you had to attach a rubber covering).
 And what’s more remarkable, is that Ultimate Ears has managed to incorporate a fabric covering over the speakers, which helps improve sound quality (it reduces negative resonance) and all the while repel liquid thanks to a plasma coating.